 9. Use Navigation Menus and Footers

-Your site’s main navigation menu and footer are prime real estate for internal links.
-Use these areas to link to your most important pages, ensuring they are easily accessible from any page on your site.
-This not only helps with SEO but also improves the overall user experience.
+The footer and main navigation menu are the major places on your website where internal connections should be made.
+Use these areas to link to your most significant pages so that they are easily accessible from any page on your website.
+This helps with SEO and improves the client experience in general.

 10. Update Old Content with New Links